k-vaughn/NTCIP-8008/docs/contributor-responsibilities.md

     creates a copy of your forked repository on a local machine.
 This allows the contributor to edit files on a local machine rather than directly in the online environment.

+    Contributors can edit their copy of the repository directly through the GitHub interface; however, this requires an live connection to the Internet and working on a local machine is often easier for significant edits.

 !!! tip "GitKraken Guidance"
     - [GitKraken Guidance](https://help.gitkraken.com/gitkraken-desktop/open-clone-init/#cloning-an-existing-project)